The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Hermite-Taylor Method

-For each cell of the primal mesh and for each electromagnetic field, we identify the derivatives of the Hermite interpolant at the cell center as scaled coefficients.
-Expanding each scaled coefficient of the Hermite interpolant in time gives us a space-time polynomial, referred to as the Hermite-Taylor polynomial, approximating each electromagnetic field.
-We then enforce Maxwell's equations and its derivatives at the cell center to obtain a recursion relation for the scaled coefficients of the Hermite-Taylor polynomials.
+\item[] \underline{Recursion relation} For each cell of the primal mesh and for each electromagnetic field, we identify the derivatives of the Hermite interpolant at the cell center as scaled coefficients, { denoted by $c_{k,\ell}^{H_x}(t)|_{t_n}$, $c_{k,\ell}^{H_y}(t)|_{t_n}$ and $c_{k,\ell}^{E_z}(t)|_{t_n}$.
+Expanding each scaled coefficient of the Hermite interpolant in time using

+} gives us a space-time polynomial, referred to as the Hermite-Taylor polynomial, approximating each electromagnetic field. { We then enforce Maxwell's equations and its derivatives at the cell center to obtain a recursion relation for the scaled coefficients of the Hermite-Taylor polynomials